 7. Remove all your space-hogging fixtures

 Step out of the shower and look around.
 How many drawers, cabinets, or shelves do you have in your bathroom?
 Tear them all out – they’re just taking up space.
-Replace the shelves under the sink with a pedestal washbasin.
+Replace the shelves under the bathroom sink with a pedestal washbasin.
 ‘Push’ medicine cabinets into the walls so they don’t stand out.

 This will involve redoing the walls themselves, but it’s worth those extra inches and it opens up your bathroom.
 Take out any portable wardrobes or shelves and opt for recessed open shelves.
 This limit clutter too, because you won’t store stuff that could get damaged by moisture.